nprice1/blog/content/post/typescript-react-redux-chat.md

 ```

 This component handles rendering all of our messages and scrolling to the bottom
-of the list everytime a new message is added.
+of the list every time a new message is added.

 For our last component, create a new `Message.tsx` file that looks like this: